 Many people think of honeybees and butterflies as pollinators, but many other insects are pollinators as well.
 Bumblebees, like the one pictured above, are pollinators.
+Moths are also pollinators.
 Wasps are pollinators.
-Beetles are pollinators.
+Beetles, including fireflies, are pollinators.
+In fact, beetles pollinate magnolias and water lilies.
 Some flies are even pollinators!
+The Xerces Society has an excellent web page on invertebrate pollinators.

 No comments: